February 2012

 Voice of America, US government

-With the repeal of the Smith-Mundt act, does this open the door for some form of domestic shortwave service?
+With the repeal of the Smith-Mundt Act, does this open the door for some form of domestic shortwave service?
 I have commented several times on the ability of HF radio to cover large distances with moderate power levels.
-The 1,000 watt non-directional CFRX on 6070 KHz is good example of this.
+The 1,000-watt non-directional CFRX on 6070 KHz is a good example of this.
 Most hours of the day, it is listenable at my location, some 300 miles distant from the transmitter.
-I enjoy listening to Toronto news and talk as much as any other.
+I enjoy listening to Toronto news and talking as much as any other.
 Lower frequencies and moderate power levels would be an interesting experiment.

 What does the future hold for broadcast technical people?